1-Naphthol

-1-Naphthol, or α-naphthol, is a fluorescent organic compound with the formula C10H7OH.
-It is a white solid.
-It is an isomer of 2-naphthol differing by the location of the hydroxyl group on the naphthalene ring.
-The naphthols are naphthalene homologues of phenol, with the hydroxyl group being more reactive than in the phenols.
-Both isomers are soluble in simple alcohols, ethers, and chloroform.
+1-Naphthol, or α-naphthol, is an organic compound with the formula C10H7OH.
+It is a fluorescent white solid.
+1-Naphthol differs from its isomer 2-naphthol by the location of the hydroxyl group on the naphthalene ring.
+The naphthols are naphthalene homologues of phenol.
+Both isomers are soluble in simple organic solvents.
 They are precursors to a variety of useful compounds.
-Naphthols (both 1 and 2 isomers) are used as biomarkers for livestock and humans exposed to polycyclic aromatic hydrocarbons.

 Production

 1-Naphthol is prepared by two main routes.
 In one method, naphthalene is nitrated to give 1-nitronaphthalene, which is hydrogenated to the amine followed by hydrolysis:

 Alternatively, naphthalene is hydrogenated to tetralin, which is oxidized to 1-tetralone, which undergoes dehydrogenation.

-Reactions and degradation
+Reactions

 Some reactions of 1-naphthol are explicable with reference to its tautomerism, which produces a small amount of the keto tautomer.

 One consequence of this tautomerism is the Bucherer reaction, the ammonolysis of 1-naphthol to give 1-aminonaphthalene.